KASOGIT/bsq/README.md

 ## History

-TODO: First year project at Epitech (European Institute of Technology).
+First year project at Epitech (European Institute of Technology).
 Subject pdf at the root.

 ## License

-TODO: MIT
+MIT